 Dismissal Grounded on Discriminatory/Retaliatory Reasons

-If the court ascertains the discriminatory/retaliatory nature of the dismissal, the dismissed employee is entitled to reinstatement in his or her previous position (alternatively to this reinstatement, the employee, at his or her sole discretion, may ask for the payment of an indemnity in lieu of reinstatement equal to 15 months of his or her salary).
+If the court ascertains the discriminatory/retaliatory nature of the dismissal, the dismissed employee is entitled to reinstatement in their previous position (alternatively to this reinstatement, the employee, at their sole discretion, may ask for the payment of an indemnity in lieu of reinstatement equal to 15 months of their salary).

 In addition to the reinstatement, the dismissed employee is entitled to receive the payment of the outstanding salary from the date of the dismissal until the day of reinstatement (minimum five months of global salary), plus the payment of the relevant social security contributions.

 This protection is granted to employees with or without executive status, irrespective of the date of hiring and the number of employees employed by the employer.

 In cases of unfair dismissal, executives are entitled to the protection granted by the NCBA applied (the payment of an indemnity the amount of which depends on the company’s seniority and the executive’s age).